joegreen0991/JSValidation/README.md

                             },1000);
                         }
                     },
+                    // there is a "regex" validator built right in, just add named regexes (validators of the same name take priority) regex : {
-                    regex : {
+                        strongpassword : /^(?=.*(\d|\W)).{5,20}$$/
                     },

-                    messages : {
+                    // add error messages to be shown when the corresponding regex or validator fails messages : {
-                        unique : 'The email address "{value}" is already in use' },
+                        unique : 'The email address "{value}" is already in use', strongpassword : 'Your password is not strong enough.
+Please enter another.'
+                    },

                     onBeforeValidateElement : function(obj){